Domination of the rectangular queen's graph: Construction of dominating sets

 We then wish to choose a nonnegative integer $k$ and a set $D$ of squares of $B$ (actually, all or almost all in $C$) such that $D$ contains at least one square from the extension of each orthogonal of $C$ to $B$, and $D$ contains exactly one square from the extension of each \dd\ of $C$, except none from the highest $k$ and the lowest $k$ extended \dd s; similarly for \sd s.
 Let

 Then $m \leq n$, and it is straightforward to verify that if $C$ is taken to be the central $m_{1} \times n_{1}$ sub-board of the $m \times n$ board $B$, then $D$ is a dominating set of \qq\ and $|D| = g$.
 Such a $D$ will be called a \emph{centrally strong} set, as it generalizes the idea discussed for square boards in \cite[page 234]{UB}.
-We note that our definition requires each square of $D$ to have both diagonals among the required ones, and thus both have numbers of absolute value at most $m_{1} + n_{1} - 2k - 2$, but this does not imply $D \subseteq C$.
+We note that our def{\kern0pt}inition requires each square of $D$ to have both diagonals among the required ones, and thus both have indices of absolute value at most $m_{1} + n_{1} - 2k - 2$, but this does not imply $D \subseteq C$.
 If in fact $D \subseteq C$, we say that $D$ is a \emph{strict} centrally strong set.

-A number of strict centrally strong sets occur in the \href{http://www.sztaki.mta.hu/\%7Ebozoki/queens}{appendix}, and are labeled there as such.
-We note that these sets can only occur when $m \leq n < 2m$; this follows from (\ref{mnk}) and the fact that since there will be $n_{1} - 2k - 1$ auxiliary row numbers, this quantity is nonnegative.
+A number of strict centrally strong sets occur in the \href{https://www.combinatorics.org/ojs/index.php/eljc/article/view/v26i4p45/HTML}{appendix}, and are labeled there as such.
+We note that these sets can only occur when $m \leq n < 2m$; this follows from (\ref{mnk}) and the fact that since there will be $n_{1} - 2k - 1$ auxiliary row indices, this quantity is nonnegative.